Wednesday update: No new COVID cases logged in St. Lawrence County

-CANTON — The St. Lawrence County Public Health Department on Wednesday reported that no new COVID-19 cases in the county.
-The total number of confirmed cases reported since March 25 is 331.
+CANTON — The St. Lawrence County Public Health Department on Wednesday reported no new COVID-19 cases in the county.
+The total number of confirmed cases reported since March 25 remains at 341.

-There are seven active COVID cases in the county being tracked by the county public health department.
+There are 11 active COVID cases in the county being tracked by the county public health department.
 There are no cases hospitalized.

 (0) comments